dannsam/xenko-docs/manual/graphics/skyboxes.md

 * [Nvidia conversion tool](https://developer.nvidia.com/nvidia-texture-tools-adobe-photoshop)
 * [ATI conversion tool](http://developer.amd.com/tools-and-sdks/archive/games-cgi/cubemapgen)

+You can create a cubemap from the current scene in Game Studio.
+For more information, see [Create a cubemap](../game-studio/create-a-cubemap.md).

 ### Add a cubemap to a project

 * In the **Asset view**, click ![Add asset](lights-and-shadows/media/engine-skybox-add-new-asset-button.png), select **Textures** > **Color texture**, and browse to the `.dds` file.